Geelong Airport

 The site is also used to record wind and weather measurements for the area.
 Geelong airport was sold to property developers to allow for the expansion of the urban sprawl of Geelong.
 The airport closed on 31 December 2011.

 Since 2011 closure and later redevelopment, only the former office building and a hangar remained.
 While the hangar has been retained for future use, the office building, although repainted, was allowed to decay and became a target for vandalism.
-On the 10th September 2022, a suspicious fire damaged the office building beyond repair.
-They were demolished a month later.
+On 10 September 2022, a suspicious fire damaged the office building beyond repair.
+It was demolished a month later.